-The Department currently offers three MRes Courses:
+The Department currently offers two MRes Courses:

 Our MRes courses can be taken either one year full-time or two years part-time.
 MRes' are open to applicants from a wide variety of backgrounds - check each individual course page for full details.

 Partnership with Industry